-- Get an overview of an individual student’s submission time and grade percentile by assignment, course page views by week, and direct messages with teachers sent via the Conversations / Inbox tool.
-The students’ names in the list at the bottom of course analytics page links to this overview.
+- View an individual student’s grades, weekly pageviews and participations, and direct messages with teachers sent via the Conversations / Inbox tool.
+The students’ names in the list at the bottom of new analytics page links to this overview.
 There is also a link from the information card that appears on the right when you click a name in the People tool.
-You can message a student from a link next to their current total grade to encourage them to participate more, submit assignments on time, etc.
+You can message a student from the envelope icon next to their name to encourage them to participate more, submit assignments on time, etc.

 - Get a detailed view of course contents accessed by an individual student.
-The individual’s access report shows any course content they’ve accessed, how many times, and how many times.
+The individual’s access report shows any course content they’ve accessed and how many times.
 This is most useful for determining whether a student has viewed certain materials in which they do not participate or submit (required readings, for example).
 The new analytics individual weekly online activity tab lets you see views and participations by week when you click on dots in the graph.